martinfekete10/Tuneful/README.md

 ## Support

-If you find this app helpful, consider supporting its development by [donating](https://ko-fi.com/martinfekete).
+If you find this app useful, consider supporting its development by [donating](https://ko-fi.com/martinfekete).

 ## Attributions